LuckyP86H/Trivia-Game/README.md

 **Enjoy the game!**

-### Some Improvement:
+## Notes:

+**Some Improvement:**

   1. use some advanced CSS for bootstrapping

   2. add math symbol to look more professional

   3. animation for showing result

   4. sound effect for click the question, counting down